The Prison Seminary Model can change the culture inside a prison setting.

 The following components must be present:

-The prison seminary model requires a private, accredited school to offer a four-year degree plan within a state prison.
+The prison seminary model requires a private, accredited school to offer traditional degree plan within a state prison.
 The school cannot receive any funding from the inmates or the department of corrections to do so.

 The curriculum must be geared toward moral rehabilitation.
 All faiths are welcomed, but the student must realize the course of study will include Biblical tenets.
 Being confronted with the teaching and life of Jesus, specifically issues of servanthood, social justice, forgiveness, loving others, and the like, demand a response.